clach04/pyfisherman/README.md

 ## Questions no one asked that are plausible FAQs

+What can this be used for?

+Playing arbitary URLs from the command line, or as a plugin to a media manager like [Beets](https://github.com/beetbox/beets) and [Supysonic](https://github.com/spl0k/supysonic) (using `jukebox_command`).

+Beets config extract:

+    play:
+        raw: yes
+        command: /path/to/pyfisherman/fisherman.py --ip XX.XX.XX.XX --auto_url_prefix http://YOUR_WEBSERVER/ --file_prefix_remove /path/to/music/folder

 Does this stream files directly?

 No, it requires a web server.
 See Alternatives.